Standing wave: Standing wave on an infinite length string

-Note that Equation ((1)) does not describe a traveling wave.
+Equation ((1)) does not describe a traveling wave.
 At any position x, y(x,t) simply oscillates in time with an amplitude that varies in the x-direction as $2y_\text{max}\sin \left({2\pi x \over \lambda}\right)$.
 The animation at the beginning of this article depicts what is happening.
 As the left-traveling blue wave and right-traveling green wave interfere, they form the standing red wave that does not travel and instead oscillates in place.

 Because the string is of infinite length, it has no boundary condition for its displacement at any point along the x-axis.
 As a result, a standing wave can form at any frequency.